 Transforming a production process requiring handling of a hazardous material into a safe and efficient new offering

-Our client, a major global chemical company, was a leader in producing and selling sulfuric acid to customers who used the chemical as a process material in their internal operations.
-At the same time, they recognized that over 80% of their revenue was derived from mature businesses defined by the lack of differentiation, slow growth, and competitive intensity.
+Our client, a major global chemical company, is a leader in producing and selling sulfuric acid to customers who used the chemical as a process material in their internal operations.
+Over 80% of their revenue was derived from mature businesses defined by the lack of differentiation, slow growth, and competitive intensity.

 Sulfuric acid is a hazardous material and handling it is a difficult process.
 Companies purchase sulfuric acid as a chemical intermediate in a wide range of industrial processes.
 Some were concerned about their capability to manage it, potential employee injury, and accidental discharge in handling spent sulfuric acid.
 The main routes of hazardous exposure are inhalation, skin contact, and eye contact.